On the Optimality of D2D Coded Caching with Uncoded Cache Placement and One-shot Delivery: Introduction

 The killer application of wireless networks has evolved from real-time voice communication to on-demand multimedia content delivery (e.g., video), which requires a nearly $100$-fold increase in the per-user throughput, from tens of kb/s to $1$ Mb/s.
 Luckily, the pre-availability of such content allows for leveraging storage opportunities at users in a proactive manner, thereby reducing the amount of necessary data transmission during periods of high network utilization.

 A widely adopted information theoretic model for a caching system (e.g., see \cite{maddah2014fundamental,ji2016fundamental,shariatpanahi2016multi,pedarsani2016online}) comprises two phases.
 The \emph{placement phase} refers to the operation during low network utilization, when users are not requesting any content.
 During this phase, the cache memories of users are filled by a central server proactively.
 When each user directly stores a subset of bits, the placement phase is called \emph{uncoded}.
 The placement phase is called \emph{centralized} if the server knows the identity of the users in the system and coordinates the placement of the content based on this information.
-On the other hand, the placement without such a coordination among the users is called \emph{decentralized}.
+Otherwise, the placement without such a coordination among the users is called \emph{decentralized}.

 The transmission stage when users request their desired content is termed \emph{delivery phase}.
-By utilizing the content stored in their caches during the placement phase, users aim to reconstruct their desired content from the signals they receive.
+By utilizing the content stored in their caches during the placement phase, the users aim to reconstruct their requested content from the signals they receive.
 The sources of such signals may differ depending on the context and network topology.
-In this work, we focus on the device-to-device (D2D) caching scenario, in which the signals available during the delivery phase are generated merely by the users themselves, whereas the central server remains inactive.
+In this work, we focus on the device-to-device (D2D) caching scenario, in which the signals available during the delivery phase are generated merely by the users themselves, whereas the central server remains inactive during the delivery phase.

-A coded caching strategy was proposed by Maddah-Ali and Niesen (MAN) \cite{maddah2014fundamental}.
-Their model consists of users with caches and of a server which is in charge of the distribution of content to users through an error-free shared-link, during both the placement and delivery phases.
-This seminal work showed that a \emph{global caching gain} is possible by utilizing multicasting linear combinations during the delivery phase, whereas the previous work on caching \cite{baev2008approximation,almeroth1996use,dan1996dynamic,korupolu2001placement,meyerson2001web,dowdy1982comparative} aimed to benefit from the \emph{local caching gain}, omitting the multicasting opportunities.
+A coded caching strategy was proposed by Maddah-Ali and Niesen (MAN) \cite{maddah2014fundamental} for a prototypical network topology dubbed {\em single shared-link network}.
+Their model consists of users with caches and of a server which is in charge of the distribution of content to users through an error-free shared link, such that the server transmission is multicasted to all the users.
+The system performance is characterized in terms of the {\em load} of the shared link (i.e., the length, in coded bits, of the multicast message necessary such that all the users can successfully decode their requested content item) as a function of the number of users, cache memory size per user, and size of the content library.
+This seminal work showed that a \emph{global caching gain} is possible by utilizing multicast linear combinations during the delivery phase, whereas the previous work on caching \cite{baev2008approximation,almeroth1996use,dan1996dynamic,korupolu2001placement,meyerson2001web,dowdy1982comparative} aimed to benefit from the \emph{local caching gain}, omitting the multicasting opportunity.